CleggTom/MiCRM.jl/docs/src/pages/guide.md

     param = (N = N, M = M, u = u, m = m, ρ = ρ, ω = ω, l = l, λ = leakage)
 ```

-In practice it is much more convenient to wrap this in a function. `MiCRM.jl` comes with several such functions (see XXX) to generate communities under different assumptions including the random case above.
-These functions are accessible in the `MiCRM.Parameters` submodule.
+In practice it is much more convenient to wrap this in a function.
+In `MiCRM.jl` this is all wrapped in the `generate_params` function.
+This function  takes various functions as arguments which define how the parameters in the model are generated  (see XXX for more detail).
+By default `generate_params` creates communities with random parameters as above.
 The code to generate a random community thus becomes:

 ```
     using MiCRM